-- 4.21 At Westgate we maintain a register of all pupils with SEND.
-The register is updated as needed to show changes.
-Children on the SEND register will be receiving support at Universal, Targeted or Specialist levels. - 4.22 The amount of support received at the different levels will vary over time and according to need.
+- 4.21 At Westgate we maintain a register of all pupils placed within the SEND Stage Procedure.
+The register is updated every term to show changes. - 4.22 The length of time spent by individual pupils within the different stages will vary greatly.
 It is anticipated that for many progression will be cyclical.
-We will review progress each term. - 4.23 There will be occasions when the nature of the difficulty necessitates rapid action. eg if a child moves into the Authority and exhibits severe problems or a sudden and major behavioural crisis occurs, in such cases the child may move straight onto the SEND register. - 4.24 As detailed in 3.2 Universal support, Quality First Teaching, adapted activities and group or 1:1 intervention in class are the first steps to responding to pupils who have or may have SEND.
+We will review progress each term. - 4.23 There will be occasions when the nature of the difficulty necessitates rapid action. eg if a child moves into the Authority and exhibits severe problems or a sudden and major behavioural crisis occurs, in such cases the child may move straight onto the Additional Support register. - 4.24 As detailed in 3.2 Quality First Teaching, differentiated activities and group or 1:1 intervention in class are the first steps to responding to pupils who have or may have SEND.
 Every term the senior management team and each class teacher meet to discuss the progress and individual needs of every child.
 At this time a PROVISION GRID is completed and/or reviewed which states the intervention needs of the class, staffing requirements, resources needed and specific 1:1 support and strategies for children identified as needing additional support. - 4.25 These meetings promote a Graduated Response to all children's needs and in addition highlight the work that is additional and different to the rest of the class.
 The progress of these specific children will then be monitored closely by the Class Teacher and SENDCo.
-If progress is still not evident through the APDR process then the child may receive an Individual Provision Map and may be added to the SEN register.
+If progress is still not evident through the APDR process then the child may receive a Learning Passport and may be added to the SEN register.

-4.3 Individual Provision Maps
+4.3 Learning Passports

-- Any child receiving provision which is deemed additional and/or different to the rest of the class will be given an Individual Provision Map.
-This details not only the child's provision but important information that needs to be shared about the child. - This will be personalised to the child's needs to support their learning. - Provision will be detailed at Universal, Targeted and Specialist levels. - On-going targets will be set by the Class Teacher, Support Staff and shared with the child. - Staff will use the ASSESS, PLAN, DO, REVIEW cycle to decide whether provision need to be changed. - · Changes in provision respond to the specific needs and progress of each individual child. - The Individual Provision Map is an important source of evidence for any future referrals and as a result staff and children are encouraged to comment on any progress made or provision needed. - Each term Class Teachers will meet with parents/carers of any child with an Individual Provision Map outside of the normal consultation meetings to discuss progress and next steps if required. - 4.34 Through the ASSESS, PLAN, DO, REVIEW cycle in class, with the SENDCo or in the termly planning meetings the relevance of each Individual Provision Map can be discussed.
-As a result it may be decided that an Individual Provision Map is no longer required or needed.
+- Any child working on targets that are additional and/or different to the rest of the class will be given a Learning Passport. - This will be personalised to the child's needs to support their learning. - The targets will be set by the Class Teacher, Support Staff and shared with the child. - A maximum of three targets will be set at any one time. - Staff will use the ASSESS, PLAN, DO, REVIEW cycle to decide whether targets need to be changed. - Targets are not changed based on a timetable but respond to the specific needs and progress of each individual child. - The Learning Passport is an important source of evidence for any future referrals and as a result staff and children are encouraged to comment on any progress made or difficulties achieving targets. - Each term Class Teachers will meet with parents/carers of any child with a Learning Passport outside of the normal consultation meetings to discuss progress and next steps if required. - If appropriate children will also have a PUPIL PASSPORT to ensure that their needs are shared with all staff. - 4.34 Through the ASSESS, PLAN, DO, REVIEW cycle in class, with the SENDCo or in the termly planning meetings the relevance of each Learning Passport can be discussed.
+As a result it may be decided that a Learning Passport is no longer required or needed. - 4.35 If the monitoring process highlights more significant needs or limited progress in response to the interventions a referral to an outside agency may be required and sought.